peter/tracking-pixel/README.md

 A minimal implementation of a Node.js tracking pixel API backed by a MongoDB database.
 This API is not production ready and is for learning purposes only.

-## TODO

-* Double check code and README
-* What are the interesting considerations in this app?

 ## Developer Setup

 Use correct Node version (see `.nvmrc`) and install packages: